Make to Order vs Make to Stock for Apparel Brands: How to Choose (2026)

 Short customer-facing lead times.
 DTC orders ship in 1 to 7 days.
 Wholesale orders ship within retailer-specific commitments (often 5 to 30 days from PO).

 Inventory risk.
-Units that don’t sell become markdown candidates, then carryover, then write-downs.
+Units that do not sell become markdown candidates, then carryover, then write-downs.
 End-of-season markdown rate for typical apparel categories runs 15 to 35 percent.

 Forecasting dependency.
 Production decisions depend on accurate demand forecasts.
 Forecast misses produce either stockouts (lost sales) or overstock (margin erosion).

 Retailer compliance.
 Wholesale-heavy operations need MTS to meet retailer commitment dates.
-Retailers do not accept the lead times of MTO.
+Major retailers do not accept MTO lead times on commodity programs.

 Long customer-facing lead times.
 Production-driven lead time runs 4 to 12 weeks depending on factory location, fabric availability, and complexity.

-Customer-acceptance dependency.
+Customer acceptance dependency.
 The model only works for customers willing to wait.
-Impulse DTC purchases typically aren’t.
+Impulse DTC purchases typically are not.

 Production scheduling complexity.
-Production runs are smaller and more frequent, which raises per-unit production costs (CMT) and complicates factory relationships.
+Production runs are smaller and more frequent, which raises per-unit production costs (CMT) and complicates factory relationships that prefer larger committed runs.

-What four operating-model questions determine MTO vs MTS fit?
+What four operating model questions determine MTO versus MTS fit?

 Four questions narrow the choice for apparel brands.